Tax Strategy Statement

 The Audit Committee are responsible for ensuring the Group’s financial reporting, including tax, is appropriate through the work performed by the Internal Audit Function.

-The Internal Audit Team, who report to the Chairman of the Audit Committee, are responsible for overseeing the Group’s overall risk management process.
+The Internal Audit Team, who report to the Chairperson of the Audit Committee, are responsible for overseeing the Group’s overall risk management process.
 This process incorporates tax.
 The tax risks are monitored through the use of a tax risk register.
 Where risks are higher than deemed acceptable, based on principles of reasonable care and materiality, mitigating actions are put in place to reduce the risk.

 The risks are quantified using a consistent risk approach used for the overall Group risk register.
 The overall risk management process provides an escalation framework and overall visibility and oversight of the risks by the Audit Committee.
 The tax risk profile of CVS is not considered inherently high for following reasons: